 Those words of wisdom from the ancient healers and from our elders ring true today and every day.

-The food that enters into our digestive systems becomes our body on a cellular level.
+Food enters into our digestive systems becomes our body on a cellular level.

-That sandwich, salad, meat, or piece of fruit, gets broken down and dissected by various systems, to become the nutrients in our blood, and our blood itself.
+That sandwich, salad, meat, or piece of fruit, gets broken down by various systems, to become the nutrients in our blood, and our blood itself.
 That blood then feeds all of our organs and supports various bodily processes, and our ability to function.

 Something to keep in mind is that one of the greatest healing modalities that Hippocratic physicians often used with their patients was actually eating less food.
 They would put someone on a “light” diet that included specific herbs and easy to digest foods that removed the stress and burden on the patients’ own self-healing ability.